-Capital spending on buildings, facilities and plant equipment increased in the first three months of 2018 in our U.S. and international package businesses, largely due to several facility automation and capacity expansion projects.
-Compared to 2017 capital spending on aircraft increased in 2018, due to contract deposits on open aircraft orders for 23 new Boeing 747-8F cargo aircraft and four new Boeing 767-300 cargo aircraft, as well as final payments associated with the delivery of two Boeing 747-8F cargo aircraft and a previously owned Boeing 767-300BCF.
-Capital spending on information technology increased in the first three months of 2018 due to further development of our Smart Logistics Network, technology enhancements and capitalized software projects.
-Capital spending on vehicles increased in the first three months of 2018, largely due to the timing of vehicle replacements and expansion of the overall vehicle fleet to support volume growth.
+Capital spending on buildings, facilities and plant equipment increased in the first six months of 2018 in our U.S. and international package businesses, largely due to several facility automation and capacity expansion projects.
+Compared to 2017, capital spending on aircraft increased due to contract deposits on open aircraft orders as well as final payments associated with the delivery of aircraft.
+Capital spending on information technology increased in the first six months of 2018 due to further development of technology enabled enhancements and capitalized software projects.
+Capital spending on vehicles decreased in the first six months of 2018, relative to 2017, largely due to the timing of vehicle replacements.

 The proceeds from the disposal of property, plant and equipment increased in 2018 compared to 2017, largely due to the disposal of owned equipment under an operating lease.
-The net change in finance receivables was primarily due to growth in our cargo finance products offset by loan principal paydowns in our business credit portfolio.
 Purchases and sales of marketable securities are largely determined by liquidity needs and the periodic rebalancing of investment types and will fluctuate from period to period.

-Cash paid for business acquisitions during the first three months of 2017 was related to the purchase of Freightex, with no comparable acquisitions in 2018.
+The cash paid for business acquisitions in 2018 was related to our acquisition of area franchise rights related to The UPS Store.
+The cash paid for business acquisitions during the first six months of 2017 was related to the purchases of Freightex and Nightline.
 Other investing activities are impacted by changes in our non-current investments, capital contributions into certain investment partnerships and various other items.